 The program is particularly interested in research that has the potential to advance knowledge about or improve the care of patients at risk for vascular, thrombotic or embolic events.

-Applicants must be residents enrolled in a Canadian clinical training program (PGY 4-6) for, but not limited to, adult or pediatric cardiology, cardiac or vascular surgery.
+- Applicants must be enrolled in a Canadian clinical training program (PGY 4-6) for, but not limited to, adult or pediatric cardiology, cardiac or vascular surgery.

-Applicants must be available to travel to Toronto to present their research projects to the judging panel during a session at the Canadian Cardiovascular Congress (CCC), on October 21, 2018.
+- Applicants must be available to travel to Montreal to present their research projects to the judging panel during a session at the Canadian Cardiovascular Congress (CCC), on October 26, 2019.
 Finalists will be provided a complimentary registration to attend the CCC.

 Important Dates & Deadlines:

 - Award Presented: October 26, 2019.

 - 2nd prize: $15,000

 An additional $5,000 prize to be awarded by the CCC session audience to one of the three finalists for the most effective and persuasive presentation.

 Funds will be administered by the Cardiology Division of the awardees affiliated university or equivalent.